unibo-spe/spe-slides/content/03-internal-dsls/_index.md

 We will now:
 1. Define the language entities
-2. Find out a way to nest them nicely
+2. Find a way to nest them nicely

 **Note:** In this example we mix the language and model implementation.
 <br/>